Further information about terms used in this document can be found in the Glossary.

 Why are the maps showing different rainfall deficiencies to those I used to apply for an Australian Government concessional loan?

-However, as these programmes have different eligibility requirements, the rainfall criteria are different.
+However, as these programs have different eligibility requirements, the rainfall criteria are different.
 This means different regions on the maps are shown as being in ‘red’ rainfall deficient areas when compared to those shown in the FMD Rainfall Analyser.

 Using the FMD Rainfall Analyser